 - Thinking of harming one's self or others

 Studies show that promoting the social-emotional well-being of children and youth leads to a more successful adulthood.
-Consider these tips from the Wisconsin Children's Mental Health Matters Coalition to promote positive social-emotional well-being for children of all ages.
+Consider these tips to promote positive social-emotional well-being for children of all ages.

 - Love: Be affectionate and nurturing; hold and touch a baby frequently; make eye contact; smile and coo at a baby

 - Talk: Talk and sing to a baby

 - Play: Play peek-a-boo; imitate the baby’s sound and movement

 - Read: Make reading aloud a routine activity with a baby